Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Create a Manager Effectiveness Dashboard: Develop a visual tool that brings 360° scores, goal data, and retention analytics into one unified view.
 Dashboards help HR teams and senior leaders quickly spot trends and compare managerial performance objectively.

-As a performance review software, Teamflect visualizes these insights automatically.
+As a performance review platform, Teamflect visualizes these insights automatically.
 The platform pulls data from reviews, feedback cycles, and goal tracking to create comprehensive manager scorecards without manual reporting work.

 Step 7: Turn Evaluations into Development Action Plans